-Westminster students and staff belong to a diverse university community, in a multicultural world city where international trade represents 80 per cent of all business.
-And we are committed to developing opportunities for international and internationalised experience, for our staff and especially for our students.
-We want to make sure that our graduates are well equipped to engage effectively with the challenges and demands of a global marketplace.
+Westminster is committed to developing opportunities for international and internationalised experience, for our staff and especially for our students.
+We are proud to foster a diverse university community reflecting a multicultural world and we want to make sure that our graduates are well equipped to engage effectively with the challenges and demands of a global marketplace.

 Employers worldwide place increasing value on international and intercultural competence.
 As a recent report from the UK Higher Education International Unit indicates, “UK students who are globally mobile have a lower unemployment rate and end up earning more as graduates than their non-mobile counterparts”.
 Consequently, our Global Engagement Strategy is ambitious with regard to student participation in study abroad, international placement and outward mobility activity, short and longer term, as well as in a wider range of activities geared to the development of a 'global outlook' and global skills.

-Hundreds of our students also volunteer each year, helping charities and other organisations provide services to communities locally, nationally and internationally, while also enhancing their own employment skills.
+Volunteering – Hundreds of our students also volunteer each year, helping charities and other organisations.
+The volunteers provide services to communities locally, nationally and internationally, while also enhancing their own employment skills.

 Opportunities for visiting students